ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 returned the book, pointing (o the 13th
 verso of the Third Epistle of John—1&#x27; I
 had many things to write, I will not
 with pen and ink write unto thee, but I
+trust I shall shortly see thee, and we
+shall speak face to face.&quot; From the
+above interview, a marriage took place
+the following week,
 </td></tr></table>

 ---